williamdsw/exercises-c/README.md

-# exercises-c
+# Exercices in C

-Some exercies I've done in C back in 2015 / 2017.
+Some exercises I've done in C back in 2015 / 2017.